CraigLubitz/SAVDebugConsole-GODOT/README.md

 &nbsp;

-Logcat variables : String = "\-v, color "
+Logcat variables : String = ""<br>
+** the "-v" can no longer be overridden, it is used internally to control color and polling<br>
 - Additional variables to pass to logcat
 - Default value shows colored entries
 - Currently we use a slightly different format than regular command line options